When I think of Japan I equate it with Tokyo and the hyper-technology feel of that city.

 Compared To Other Countries: However, geography doesn’t get us off the hook that easily.
 In fact geography can’t justify our energy use when compared to other large countries like Germany.
 Here’s a couple of lists on countries and their per capita energy consumption for comparison.

 The United States has less than 5% of the world population but it accounts for 25% of the world’s energy use and over one-third of greenhouse emissions.
 Our carbon output is so high that our carbon footprints are over 5 times larger than our peers in Japan.

-Cheap Energy: One of the big factors leading to a significantly higher American consumption is our being accustomed to low energy prices because of the abundance of cheap fuel sources, coal and natural gas and subsidized gasoline production.
+Cheap Energy: A big factors leading to Japan’s per capita energy consumption and a significantly higher American consumption is our being accustomed to low energy prices because of the abundance of cheap fuel sources, coal and natural gas and subsidized gasoline production.

 Japan on the other hand, has fewer natural energy resources and in order to limit its dependence of imports, has long encouraged it citizens to conserve energy with higher prices.
 Germany and other European nations do the same and the result is the same: higher prices for energy consumption reduce energy consumption markedly.
 Its simple market economics.
 Part of its effectiveness is that this encourages people to avoid wasting energy like leaving the TV and lights on.

 Higher Energy Costs Needed To Bring More Energy Efficiency Focus: As American’s see the price of gasoline approach $5/gallon, their consumption habits will fall more in line with other countries – hopefully.
 Gasoline in other countries is 2-3x what Americans pay, so cars aren’t used as heavily.
 Our addiction to driving everywhere, for everything, for any reason is a strong reason why our country consumes so much energy.